Simon Fraser’s book & Angus Fraser’s manuscript

 A collection of song airs arranged with treble and bass.

-Spiral-bound facsimile of the 1874 2nd edition
+Facsimile of the 1874 2nd edition available from the Emporium.

 Angus Fraser